frtib/tsp-redesign/pages/making-contributions/contribution-limits.md

   <div class="usa-width-two-thirds" markdown="1">
   Eligible participants no longer need to make two separate elections each year to contribute toward the [catch-up limit]({{ site.baseurl }}/making-contributions/contribution-types/).
 Instead, your contributions will automatically count toward the IRS catch-up limit if you meet the elective deferral or annual addition limit and keep saving.

-  If you’re eligible for an agency or service match, all your contributions throughout the year will qualify for the match on up to 5% of your salary.
+  If you’re eligible for an agency or service match, contributions spilling over toward the catch-up limit will qualify for the match on up to 5% of your salary.
 Your election will carry over each year unless you submit a new one.

   </div>
   </div> <!-- end div.usa-grid-full -->